Which Way to the Exit Plan?

-Agency owners thinking about selling or succession should first know and weigh all their options.
+Agency owners thinking about selling or making an exit plan should first know and weigh all their options.

 No matter what conference you attend in the ad/PR industry, there is invariably buzz at the cocktail hour about the latest M&A deal.
 “Did you hear that ABC Digital just sold to MegaWorldwide?” goes the conversation.
 “Yes—and I heard they got a multiple of 7,” is a typical retort of an envious listener, envisioning the founder of ABC Digital walking away from her firm with a wheelbarrow full of money.